uprighted-learners/unit-3-walkway-objects/readme.md

 ## Review

-In this lab, we have practiced utilizing state machines combined with lookup tables to manipulate Objects.
+In this exercise, we have practiced utilizing state machines combined with lookup tables to manipulate Objects.
 The software should:

 - Transition between successful states and inform users of the new state and its description.
 - If a transition fails, inform users that those states do not transition to each other.